quinn-collins/snippetbox/README.md

 - All incoming HTTP requests are served in their own goroutine
   - Code called in or by your handlers will most likely be running concurrently
   - Be aware of race conditions when accessing shared resources from handlers
+- Custom loggers created by `log.New()` are concurrency-safe
+  - If multiple loggers are writing to the same destination you need to make sure underlying `Write()` method is safe for concurrent use
+- Use closures for dependency injection when handlers are spread across mulitiple packages
+- Can use `debug.Stack()` to get a stack trace for current goroutine
+- Can use `http.StatusTexT()` to generate a human-friendly text representation of a given HTTP status code
+- Error logger's `Output()` function may need frame depth set to return correct stack trace of where the error originated

 ## Commands Covered